OpenPj/manifoldcf-sdk/README.md

 # Apache ManifoldCF SDK
 This is the SDK project of Apache ManifoldCF dedicated to developers that need to extend the platform with new components, connectors or integrations using Maven and Docker.
 On the other hand this SDK can be extremely useful also for all the developers who want to contribute to the ManifoldCF project.
+This project is started with an initial contribution by @OpenPj and @binduwavell.

 The SDK will take care of the following tasks:
 * Creating the Docker Volumes for the MCF Maven Repo and the MCF installation